tutek1/DTLabs/07_Animation&Physics/lab07.md

 <img src="img/AnimTreeParams.png" width="300"/>

-The setting of other parameters works similarly, so I won't go through them in detail.
-Here is the full code of the `_animation_tree_update()` function:
+The setting of other parameters works similarly so that I won't go through them in detail.
+Here is the complete code of the `_animation_tree_update()` function:

 ```GDScript
 func _animation_tree_update():